 function, safety significance, sizing and setting calculation assumptions, and operating margin.
 See Appendix C to this inspection procedure for information related to MOV and AOV design-basis capability.

-If the licensee is implementing risk-informed activities for its POVs, the inspector should contact the Regional SRA or NRC headquarters staff in the Division of Engineering responsible for the IST program review, as appropriate, to determine whether any high safety-significant nonsafety-related POVs should be included in the sample.
+If the licensee is implementing risk-informed activities for its POVs, the inspector should contact the Regional SRA or NRC headquarters staff in the Division of Engineering and External Hazards responsible for the IST program review, as appropriate, to determine whether any high safety-significant nonsafety-related POVs should be included in the sample.
 The purpose of this interface is to ensure inspector awareness of any NRC safety evaluation(s) for a specific license amendment or 10 CFR 50.55a relief or alternative request that may need to be reviewed in preparation for the inspection.

 71111.21N.02B-02 POV Review